-In the process of whitelisting, if more than 3 people choose to unsubscribe and not hear from you, the process of whitelisting changes.
+During the process of whitelisting, if more than 3 customers choose to unsubscribe, the process of whitelisting changes.

 Instead of giving a missed call to unsubscribe, they will need to subscribe to your calling by giving a missed call.

-This is done to ensure that this whitelist API is used genuinely and only for transactional calls.
+This is done to ensure that this whitelist API is used only for transactional calls.

 You can read more about customer whitelisting and access the code to do this whitelisting using our APIs here .